uptane/pures/pure2.md

 ### Sample directory structure

-Note that, although the offline-update snapshot metadata file lists two possible offline updates (EMEA-standard.json and EMEA-premium.json, see sample metadata below), a single source of offline-update metadata SHOULD always only include one of them--otherwise, the device wouldn't know which one to install.
-An implementor MAY choose to allow multiple offline-update Targets metadata files in the same location, however: for example, if the Uptane client on the primary has the capability to display different options and allow the technician or end-user to select the one they wish to install.
+Note that, although the Offline-update Snapshot metadata file lists two possible offline updates (EMEA-standard.json and EMEA-premium.json, see sample metadata below), a single source of Offline-update metadata SHOULD always only include one of them--otherwise, the device wouldn't know which one to install.
+An implementor MAY choose to allow multiple Offline-update Targets metadata files in the same location, however: for example, if the Uptane client on the primary has the capability to display different options and allow the technician or end-user to select the one they wish to install.

 ```
 .well-known